Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Experiments

-\textbf{AE Effect.} As shown in Table~\ref{ablation:ae-effect}, we compare the effect of introducing an autoencoding (AE) objective during training on the performance of SAC.
-Traditional context compression methods employ AE tasks to force independent compression tokens to attend to the original context for reconstruction.
-However, we find that the AE objective itself has inherent limitations, as its reconstruction target is misaligned with downstream tasks.
-The experimental results validate this observation: training with only the AE objective leads to a substantial performance drop, and even when combined with the LM objective, the performance still lags behind the full SAC model.
-This highlights the architectural advantage of SAC: since anchor tokens are naturally semantically aligned with the original context, our method does not require AE objectives to force learning.
-Instead, SAC effectively aggregates contextual information into anchor token representations solely through anchor embeddings and bidirectional attention.
-It is worth noting that the ablation experiments in ICAE demonstrate that combining autoencoding tasks with language modeling tasks yields better results~\citep{ge2024incontextautoencodercontextcompression}.
-However, our reproduction on 500xCompressor does not fully support this finding.
-Specifically, under 15x and 51x compression ratios, 500xCompressor achieves better in-distribution (ID) results when using language modeling tasks alone, with other scenarios being exceptions.
-This observation raises questions regarding the necessity of autoencoding tasks and suggests that autoencoding may not be entirely essential for context compression methods.
+\textbf{AE Effect.} Soft compression methods often use AE so that the compressed representations learn to reconstruct the original context.
+However, AE objective itself can be a limiting factor as the reconstruction target can potentially be misaligned with downstream tasks.
+SAC is designed with compressed representations directly derived from the contexts to eliminate the need for AE and we show our empirical investigations in Table~\ref{ablation:ae-effect}.
+The experimental results show that training with only the AE objective leads to a substantial performance drop, and even when combined with the LM objective, the performance remains inferior to that of the full SAC model.
+It is worth noting that while ICAE~\citep{ge2024incontextautoencodercontextcompression} empirically shows that combining AE with LM tasks yields better results, the results do not generalize to other architectures such as 500xCompressor where Table~\ref{ablation:ae-effect} shows a mixed picture for performance.
+Overall, the results in Table~\ref{ablation:ae-effect} raise questions regarding the necessity of autoencoding tasks and suggest that autoencoding may not be entirely essential for context compression methods.